Matijasa/bio-reactor/doc/src/pages/index.md

 ## Motivation and challanges

 Author:  **Matija Šavli**

-Pač tle bos sawli napisu za ki se b nucalo to govno in pa zaki je doro to nardit sam.
-Napiš malo kuk so drage reči čene
-lol
+Me and my friend [Lan Vukusic](https://github.com/LanVukusic) started brewing beer.
+One time we ran out of yeast so we had to use the sediment from a bottle of an older batch of beer.
+I cultivated the yeast in a small jar so that the inoculum containted enough yeast to pitch the wort.
+I wanted to optimize the process so i came to the idea that i want to make my own bioreactor.

 ## Designing parts

 We had a general idea in mind of what the finished product should look like, but we made no hard plans.
-We are quite self aware that most of things we plan wont work out or way better options will become obvious.
+We are aware that most of the things we plan wont work out or way better options will become obvious.
 We were, however sure that we needed the following parts:

 - [Jar lid](#jar-lid)